Grades will be allocated to ASS#1 (Steps 2-6) as follows:

 - If you have trouble finding the student’s link to their blog in their assignment, go to the Blog Links Forum on Moodle (in the top right hand box called Communication) and search for the students name to see if the student has included a link to their blog in the Blog Links Forum.

 - If you cannot find their link to their blog, give them 0/1 for ‘Link to your blog/Set up blog’.

 1. Background information on company:

 2 marks: Describes the company’s activities quite well.
-This may include links to their blogs, links to the company’s website, news articles etc.
+This may include links to their blogs, links to the company’s website, news articles etc. (most students)

-1 mark: Limited description of the company
+1 mark: Very limited description of the company

 0 marks: No description of the company.